Bali Travel Tips: Everything You Need to Know Before Going to Bali

 I wish I read a blog post on this before traveling!
 This might be the most useful section of my blog IMO.
 First and foremost, realize that you are not going to give a rats behind about your makeup or your hair.
 So just let that go right now.
 And trust me, it feels super freeing and liberating.
 You’ll love it.

 Without further ado, here are my top packing tips:

 - Pack the bare minimum if you like shopping!
-There are really amazing and inexpensive markets throughout most of Bali, especially Ubud and Canggu.
+There are really amazing and inexpensive markets throughout most of Bali, especially Ubud and Canggu, with super cute stuff.

 - Lots of summer clothing.
 It’s HOT all day and night, bring easy stuff that you can just throw on.

-- Leave your curling iron, straightener and hairspray at home.
-Listen, I had a photoshoot in Bali and I STILL didn’t do my hair!
+- You are probably not going to use a curling iron, straightener or hairspray.
+I had a photoshoot in Bali and I STILL didn’t do my hair!
 The only thing I used was some dry shampoo on occasion as the humidity did make my hair a bit on the oily side.